The pyEDAA.OSVVM Documentation

 Reading OSVVM AlertLog hierarchies in YAML format.

-March 2025 - Reading *.pro
+March 2025 - Reading *.pro Files

 Previously, reading OSVVM’s

-files was achieved via pyEDAA.ProjectModel, but OSVVM’s file format became more complicated, so a new approach was needed.
-Moreover, OSVVM created more data formats, thus this package was outsourced frompyEDAA.ProjectModel
+*.profiles was achieved via pyEDAA.ProjectModel, but OSVVM’s file format became more complicated, so a new approach was needed.
+Moreover, OSVVM created more data formats, thus this package was outsourced frompyEDAA.ProjectModel.Thus, OSVVM became a new citizen of EDA² and got integrated into the

-namespace at PyPI.
+pyEDAAnamespace at PyPI.

 Contributors